Skip to main content

 Okazaki Fragments

-Okazaki fragments are short sequences of DNA nucleotides synthesized on the lagging strand during DNA replication.
-They are formed because DNA polymerase can only synthesize DNA in the 5' to 3' direction, leading to the discontinuous synthesis of the lagging strand.
+Okazaki fragments are short sequences of DNA synthesized on the lagging strand during DNA replication.
+They are formed because DNA polymerase can only add nucleotides in a 5' to 3' direction, necessitating the synthesis of these fragments in short bursts as the replication fork opens.
 These fragments are later joined together by the enzyme DNA ligase to create a continuous strand.

 Recommended video: